-Explanation: The input filename entered was not
+The input file name entered was not found.

-found.

-Operator response: Correct the input filename.
+Correct the input file name.

-AKQ621T NO READ/WRITE (file mode) DISK ACCESSED FOR (INPUT/LISTING/FORMDEF/PAGEDEF /OUTPUT).
+AKQ621T NO READ/WRITE (file mode) DISK ACCESSED FOR (INPUT/LISTING/ FORMDEF/PAGEDEF /OUTPUT).

-Explanation: The disk on which the file is saved cannot be read from or written to because it either was not accessed or was accessed using an invalid access mode.
+The disk on which the file is saved cannot be read from or written to because it either was not accessed or was accessed with an invalid access mode.

-Operator response: Access the file system using a

-valid access mode.
+Access the file system by using a valid access mode.